quitmeyer/GraycodeToPLYConverter/README.md

 Collect a bunch of photos
 It takes a photo about every two seconds and should make your computer ding

+#### Save the photos
+It takes a while to save the photos because they are large.
+So we save them all after the program have captured photos to memory.

+Press "s" or "esc" to start saving
 Files get saved to
 C:\Users\andre\Desktop\Glowcake Hoss\Scans

-# Colmap Processing
+### Colmap Full Scan Process Photogrammetry
 You need to go into the PG photogrammetry folders called A and B and find the photos taken in the position of the canonical cameras for the Structured light ((usually this is your photo called camA_im0.png)) and rename two of those images to be copies of the canonical camera images
 *
 * a/CamA_WB_1.png